-- A joint return is usually completed when only one spouse has income.
-Place all income, deductions, exemptions, etc. in Column A (Taxpayer). - 2) A combined return is completed when both spouses have income.
+A joint return is usually completed when only one spouse has income.
+Place all income, deductions, exemptions, etc. in Column A (Taxpayer).

+- 2) A combined return is completed when both spouses have income.
 Place one spouse's income in Column A (Taxpayer) and the other spouse's income in Column B (Spouse).
 The exemptions and deductions may be divided in any manner you choose.
 If only one spouse has income, this income may not be split between husband and wife. - 3) Separate returns (two returns) are filed when each spouse completes his/her own return.
 Each spouse reports his/her own income and deductions on a separate return.
 BOTH spouses must file returns even though one spouse may have little or no income.
 If one spouse elects to itemize deductions, both must itemize.
-If one spouse elects to use the standard deduction, both must use the standard deduction.
 Each spouse is entitled to only one-half of the total exemption authorized.
 Each spouse must list the other spouse on his/her return.